 If you’re planning an epic trip to Croatia, things to do are probably high on your planning task list.
 Especially since there are some places to explore that you won’t want to miss.
 This Croatia travel guide will help you gain some insight into visiting this popular European destination.
-You can book your tickets to Croatia online using bookaway.

 Many people know Croatia for its prowess in football, especially since they came so close to bagging the World Cup in 2018.

 It’s no mystery why so many people travel to Croatia.
-Things to do like sightseeing historic ruins, medieval cities and a plethora of stunning natural attractions such as the Plitvice Lakes and coastlines, Croatia is travel candy for the modern-day wanderluster.
+Things to do like sightseeing historic ruins, medieval cities, and a plethora of stunning natural attractions and coastlines make Croatia travel candy for the modern-day wanderluster.

 This Croatia travel guide will help you learn about tips like these and some of the must-visit spots in Croatia.

 Explore Zagreb, Croatia

 Zagreb is the capital of Croatia.
 Things to do here are rich with culture as a result of its metropolitan nature.
-It is home to thousands of people who boast of fantastic street art and food.
+It is home to thousands of people who boast of fantastic street art, stunning luxury villas, and food.

 For broken-hearted singles who want to purge their hearts of their past relationships, the Museum of Broken Relationships is a definite must.